Skip to Main Content

 • Bibliographic speed dating.
 Illustrates use of overlooked search history (aka recent searches) functions in many subject databases to speed you through finding sources relevant to your research question.

-• Search faster using insiders' power words.
-Quickly find relevant books and some articles using this list of "inside libraries" keywords in VT Discovery Search, other library catalogs, and even article databases insofar as they use Library of Congress subject headings.
+• Search better using power words.
+Accelerate finding relevant books by apply this list of "inside libraries" keywords in VT Discovery Search, other library catalogs, and even many article databases.

 • You can't search NEAR enough: "proximity" searching.
 Reduce noisy results in full-text databases (and Google) by using the precise NEAR command (and its relatives) instead of the clumsy Boolean AND.
 Includes table of proximity syntax for several database and publisher platforms.